-Michael Peterson, Kathleen Peterson: ‘Dateline’ Talks To Freed Novelist About Staircase Death Fall, Murder
+Michael Peterson: ‘Dateline’ Talks To Freed Novelist About Kathleen Peterson’s Staircase Death Fall, Murder

-In case you missed it, Michael Peterson, famed book author and convicted killer, is out of prison.
+In case you missed it, Michael Peterson, famed book author and convicted felon, is out of prison.
 And this Friday on Dateline NBC, he will talk about the death of his 43-year-old wife, Kathleen Peterson, who was found dead at the bottom of the stairs more than fifteen years ago in their Durham, North Carolina, home.
 On Dateline’s episode about the case titled “Down The Back Staircase,” Michael Peterson will claim his innocence, a claim that he has continued to make since the death of Kathleen Peterson first hit newspapers.
-In 2011, Michael Peterson was freed from prison after he entered an Alford plea bargain deal, which reduced his charge to manslaughter.
-He was released on time served.
+In 2017, Michael Peterson entered an Alford plea bargain deal, which reduced his charge to manslaughter.
+He was freed on time served.
 This interview will be the “first network television interview,” according to Dateline.

 Michael Peterson pleads guilty to manslaughter to end murder case https://t.co/KTYCSAMlJa pic.twitter.com/XT9nETjWvL